 Lacks an elite first step off the dribble

 Not a true point guard, but is undersized to play the two

 Underperformed in limited minutes as a freshman

 Nimari Burnett was a highly touted recruit coming into college, and he was a high school teammate of Jalen Green at Prolific Prep.
 In high school, he looked to be a prolific scorer that had a strong, pull-up game, and he showed the ability to finish plays above the rim.
 He also appeared to be a fairly solid defender that also could rack up steals.
-With the skills he showed coming out of high school, it was previously thought that he would be a prospect worth keeping tabs on this year, especially since he showed the potential to excel as a shooter and defender at higher levels.

 1/3/20 Prolific Prep vs. Word of God Academy